evmos/extensions/examples/no-loss-lottery/README.md

 This is an example of how to create a smart contract for a no-loss-lottery that utilizes the `Staking` and `Distribution` precompiled contracts - [NoLossLottery](./contracts/NoLossLottery.sol)

+A no-loss-lottery is a lottery where users deposit funds into a pool and delegate them to a validator.
+Once a day when the staking rewards are distributed, a random winner is picked from the pool of users based on their deposit amount (the higher deposit the better odds of winning the pool).
+The winner receives the total pot of rewards for that day.
+The users that did not win the lottery can withdraw their funds at any time without losing any of their initial deposit.

 The contract showcases how you can use the contract itself as a manager of funds to ensure that users cannot undelegate their funds at any time skewing the lottery results.